Table of Contents

 Once you get closer to retirement, you may need less life insurance coverage because your kids are growing up and you're close to paying off your home.
 Your employer life insurance could be enough for this stage in your career — but remember, your coverage may be temporary.
 Workplace policies are typically term life policies, which end once you reach a certain point (generally, when you retire or hit a certain age limit).
 After that point, you may not have any life insurance.

 If you would like a policy to help protect your loved ones, you could consider adding a permanent life insurance policy that would last your entire life.
 Remember, it is generally less expensive and easier to qualify for a policy when you are younger.
 It could be more cost-effective to set up life insurance coverage now compared to after you retire.

-You could think about life insurance coverage through work as a nice addition to your life insurance policy, rather than the only part of your insurance policy.
-No matter where you are in your career, an outside life insurance policy could make sense — and help put you in control of your financial future.
+If your family relies on your income, you may need more coverage to help protect them beyond your employer-provided life insurance.
+No matter where you are in your career, a supplemental life insurance policy could make sense — and help put you in control of your financial future.

 Sitting down with a financial representative to go over your needs might help you figure out the best options for you.
 They can work through the numbers with you and help calculate how much additional coverage will help keep your family financially secure after you're gone.